 Over six weeks you will engage with case studies and real-world scenarios to support your understanding of how theory applies to the classroom.

 Your learning activities are self-paced so you can study at a time that works for you.
 Over the six weeks you are encouraged to engage with our academics and other students through a range of materials and learning forums with further learning materials available for those that want to go beyond the core curriculum.

-There are three live and interactive sessions held throughout the program where you will be able to engage with La Trobe academics and other students.
+There are two live and interactive sessions held throughout the program where you will be able to engage with La Trobe academics and other students.
 All sessions will be recorded and made available for participants who are unable to attend.

 Your study commitment will be approximately two to three hours per week.

 To receive a Certificate of Attendance to submit towards your annual CPD hours you will be required to meet activity and participation requirements.

 Topics covered will include: